 Emphasis is on business consolidations and the external reporting of consolidated financial information in the published financial statements of large publicly owned corporations.
 4 contact hours.

-Prerequisite: ACCT 311 and ACCT 312.
+Prerequisite: ACCT 311 or ACCT 311W and ACCT 312 or ACCT 312W.

 Offered: Fall, Spring.